 The trait of inhibitedness, however, may not be the fundamental trait since “high sensory-processing sensitivity” of brain regions and the nervous system exist in individuals that are labeled as “high-reactive”, which results in sensitivity to subtle stimuli, cues, and novelty, as well as being easily overstimulated.
 And people with this trait can appear to be shy because they often hesitate and are thus described by Dr. Aron as “geared to pause, inspect and reflect” .

 An analogy may be helpful here to illustrate why “sensitivity” is a better descriptor than “inhibitedness” just as “skin-cancer-proneness” is not as generally useful a descriptor of a blonde, blue-eyed person’s major physical traits as “fair” or “fair complexioned” would be” .

-The importance of sensitivity or inhibitedness (which can result in fearfulness, shyness and anxiety) will be obvious in the next post where the psychopath, not all but a vast majority, scores low in inhibitedness and therefore expresses what is known as boldness and fearless dominance, which, some argue, coupled with other traits, make the trait pathological in nature .
+The importance of sensitivity or inhibitedness (which can result in fearfulness, shyness and anxiety) will be obvious in a future post where the psychopath, not all but a vast majority, scores low in inhibitedness and therefore expresses what is known as boldness and fearless dominance, which, some argue, coupled with other traits, make the trait pathological in nature .

 Extreme Fear, Shyness, and Social Phobia (Series in Affective Science).

 Wikipedia contributors.
 “Essence.”
 Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 25 Feb.
 2020.
 Web.
 26 Apr.
 2020.